How to Start a Sandwich Shop

 Sandwich shops prepare custom sandwiches and subs as the customer waits.
-These made-to-order products offer convenience, and many stores offer a variety of complimentary products like beverages, chips, salads, desserts, and more.
-Sandwich shops customers a variety of choices of meats, toppings, and breads.
+These made-to-order products offer convenience, and many stores offer a variety of complementary products like beverages, chips, salads, desserts, and more.
+Sandwich shops offer customers a variety of choices of meats, toppings, and breads.

 While many sandwich shops are franchises, there’s also plenty of opportunity for independently owned shops.
 Because these stores are convenient meal options, they’re usually located in high-traffic retail areas.
 Most products are made to be consumed immediately, and these stores see a surge in business around lunch and dinner hours.

 According to IBIS World, the sandwich and sub store industry experienced 3.4% growth from 2014 through 2019.
 In 2015, the industry grew by 4.3%, and in 2017, the industry experienced a 6.0% growth.
 That growth was due to increased consumer confidence.
 Other factors driving the industry’s growth include the growing consumer awareness of health risks associated with high-fat fast foods.
 Stores also released new menu items to support this interest and keep these new customers coming back.

 As of 2019, the industry was valued at $25 billion.
 A total of 26,212 businesses employed 416,666 staff.
 Franchises including Subway, Jimmy John’s, Jersey Mike’s Subs, and Firehouse Subs held the largest shares of the market.